mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Specifies the `Label`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).

-{:id="Label.Opacity" .number .ro} *Opacity*
+{:id="Label.Opacity" .number} *Opacity*
-: Returns the opacity of the label's background color.
+: Specifies the opacity of the label's background color.
  The value is in between the range 0 to 255, where 0 is invisible, and 255 is fully visible.